DataJuggler/SQLSnapshot/README.md

 # SQLSnapshot
-DataJuggler.SQLSnapshot allows you to export a snapshot of a SQL Server database including all data rows to Excel with one line of code.
+DataJuggler.SQLSnapshot allows you to export a snapshot of a SQL Server database including all data rows to Excel with a few lines of code (could be written as one if we were charged by the line).

 <img src=https://github.com/DataJuggler/SharedRepo/blob/master/Shared/Images/SQLSnapshot.png width=540 height=360>